You’ll be judged for a variety of reasons as you move through life; with a sizable portion of those judgments fueled by a suspicion of some sort.

 Your choice of style can be looked down on and scoffed at.
 Your choice of verbiage will attract some and scare others away.
 You may say things which strengthen your perceived innocence, or serve to draw suspicion.
 The suspicion others may have of you can touch on various traits.
 They’ll sometimes suspect you to be a liar, and sometimes a lazy worker.
 Suspicion of you may manifest itself in others talking behind your back and checking every move you make.

 Suspicion is difficult to escape.
-It is by nature based more on intuition rather than evidence.
-People perceive signals which may give rise to their suspicion of you, with you seldom being able to control which signals they react to.
-Even the best of people give birth to suspicion in the minds others; you are not immune to it no matter how well you behave yourself as an individual.
+It is typically based more on intuition rather than evidence.
+People perceive signals which may give rise to their suspicion of you, with you seldom being able to control which of these signals they react to.
+Even the best of people give birth to suspicion in the minds others; you are not immune to being suspected of malice, no matter how well you behave yourself as an individual.
 This article will aim to explain why suspicion of you may be a good thing for your influence over others.
-The dependency however, is that suspicion of you is not based on evidence of your bad behavior.
+The dependency however, is that suspicion of you is not based on evidence for your bad behavior.
 In other words, you must be innocent of what others suspect you to be guilty of.